topfreegames/podium/docs/leaderboard-enrichment.md

 }
 ```

-- `"publicID"`: The public identifier of the member (must match the request).
+- `"id"`: The public identifier of the member (must match the request).
 - `"metadata"`: Additional metadata fields to enrich the member's information.

 ## Enabling Enrichment